 Binance is one of the most popular exchanges.
 This is where the majority of crypto-traders spend there time.
 Binance has huge liquidity, great security and a wide range of features from saving to staking to futures trading.

-An extremely user-friendly exchange, focussed solely on futures trading.
+An extremely user-friendly exchange, focused solely on futures trading.
 Perfect if you’re looking to trading leveraged products.
-They have some seriously generous rewards, which you can check out in the Deals section.
+They have some seriously generous rewards for you after we partnered, which you can check out in the Deals section.

 4. Coinbase Pro